History of Bifröst University

 The history of Bifröst University began in 1918, when the Cooperative College (Samvinnuskólinn) was founded in Reykjavík.
-In August 1918, the board of the Federation of Icelandic Cooperative Societies (SÍS) resolved to establish a school for members of the movement.
-The Cooperative College began operations in December of that year.
-Jónas Jónsson from Hrifla was chosen as the first headmaster.
-Jónas defined the school’s mission as the training of leaders, using Ruskin College at Oxford (where Jónas himself had studied) as a model.
+In August 1918, the board of the Federation of Icelandic Cooperative Societies (SÍS) resolved to establish a school for members of the cooperative movement, and the school began operations in December of that year.

-The university occupies land which previously belonged to a farm called Hreðavatn.
-Sigurlaug Daníelsdóttir and Kristján Gestsson had lived at Hreðavatn from 1913 until 1949, when Kristján died in an accident. Þórður, one of their six sons, had taken over the farm at the time when the school moved from Reykjavík.
+The university occupies land that previously belonged to a farm called Hreðavatn.
+Sigurlaug Daníelsdóttir and Kristján Gestsson lived at Hreðavatn from 1913 until 1949, when Kristján died in an accident.
+One of their six sons, Þórður, had taken over the farm by the time the school moved from Reykjavík.
 Initially, the Federation of Icelandic Cooperative Societies leased the land from the family.
 On 1 December 1985, Sigurlaug and Kristján’s children generously donated the land at Bifröst to the school in memory of their parents.
-In 1987, a memorial plaque honouring Sigurlaug and Kristján was set up on a lava pillar by the driveway to the old school building.
-The plaque is in the form of a birch leaf and reads: “In memory of Sigurlaug Daníelsdóttir and Kristján Gestsson from Hreðavatn.
-With thanks from the members of the Icelandic cooperative movement for the land at Bifröst on which the Cooperative College stands.”

 The Cooperative College changed its name to the Cooperative University in 1988, to the Bifröst School of Business in 2000, and finally to Bifröst University in 2006.
-These many changes reflect the tremendous growth and development of the Icelandic higher educational system over the last few decades.
-Until 1990, the school was a division of the Federation of Icelandic Cooperative Societies.
-It was owned by the Federation and served largely as a training college for Federation employees.
+These changes reflect the significant development of higher education in Iceland over recent decades.

 Headmasters and rectors since the founding of the University